linda-lai/linda-lai.github.io/README.md

 ![figma-grid](assets/img/figma-grid.png)

+### Challenges
 The trickiest part proved to be alignment and overflow acting in unexpected and puzzling ways.
-This was particularly challenging when trying to ensure the shapes, headlines and type didn't overlap whilst behaving responsively.
+This was particularly challenging when trying to ensure that shapes, headlines and type didn't overlap whilst behaving responsively.

 Once the main layout and alignment were established, the longest part mainly involved finding and adapting a responsive navigation menu bar and bringing together in finishing touches, minor animations, transitions and hover elements cohesively, ready for deployment.